-Los Machucos is a mountain pass at an elevation of 923m (3,028ft) above the sea level, located in the Autonomous Community of Cantabria in northern Spain.
+Los Machucos is a mountain pass at an elevation of 880m (2,887ft) above the sea level, located in the Autonomous Community of Cantabria, in northern Spain.
 It’s one of the steepest roads that a Spanish bike race has ever tackled where you directly ride against uphill over a huge rock.
 The climb is brutal: up to 31%.

-Starting in Bustablado, the ascent is 9km long.
+Starting from Bustablado, the ascent is 9km long.
 Over this distance the elevation gain is 698 meters with an average gradient of 7,76%.
 The highest gradient is 24%.
-And starting in Los Barrios (Calseca), the ascent is 5.21km long.
+And starting from Los Barrios (Calseca), the ascent is 5.21km long.
 Over this distance the elevation gain is 560 meters with an average gradient of 10,75%.
 The highest gradient is 31%.